What is a product development strategy: Key purpose, benefits & stages

 Product development doesn’t stop after your product launches, so your focus on user needs can’t, either.
 Continuous Research can help you keep learning about your users so you can continue adding value once the product is up and running.

 First, in-product surveys allow you to ask users targeted, contextual questions within your product.
 Because they’re short and pop up when users are within your product (rather than scrolling through a crowded email inbox), response rates are much higher than traditional surveys.
-Plus, because they’re immersed in the context of your product when answering, respondents can give more specific, helpful details about the product and their experience.

 You can unlock value in many ways with Continuous Research.
 For example: